 9. Play With A Light Touch

-The pressure you need to fret a note without it buzzing is much less than you think.
+The pressure you need to fret a note without it buzzing is quite low.
 Try it.
 Fret a note anywhere very lightly at first and observe the point at which you get a good sound.
 Now deliberately press progressively much harder until your finger starts hurting a bit.
-Notice that all that extra pressure did nothing good to the quality of the tone.
+Notice that all that extra pressure did nothing to the quality of the tone.
 That first light touch is what you want to aim for.
 You will play faster, more accurately, for longer and sounding much better with that touch.

 10. Learn To Play Fingerstyle

 Most bass playing involves plucking with your index and middle fingers.
-Start with this and then you can always incorporate more advanced styles including using three fingers, classical style chordal fingerstyle, and strumming.
+Start with this and then you can always incorporate more advanced style including using three fingers, classical style chordal fingerstyle, and strumming.

 11. Cut Your Fingernails

 Jaco used to meticulously cut and file his nails to maintain the tone he got from his fingertips.
-Nathan East used to keep a bit of nail exposed so he could angle his finger slightly to get a plectrum-like sound.
-Your fingernails play an important part in your tone so keep them short.
+Nathan East used to keep a bit of nail exposed to then angle his finger slightly to get a plectrum-like sound.
+Your fingernails can add to your tone so keep them short for plucking precision.

 Ignore the plectrum vs. fingers debate.
-It’s a non-starter.
-They’re both different things that create different vibes, tones and outcomes.
+It's a non-starter.
+They're both different things and they create different vibes, tones, and outcomes.
 Learn to do both.
 If you think playing a plectrum is just for rock players, listen to Bobby Vega.
-It’s a strength to be able to create different textures.
+It's a strength to be able to create different textures.

 13. Learn To Slap

-Fingers, plectrum, and slap: These are three main bass techniques and It’s useful to be on familiar terms with all of them.
-You don’t need to use them all and it’s not mandatory.
-Slap is just another tool in the toolbox.
-There are many ways to slap from simple funk grooves to complex Victor Wooten lines and some of the best slap lines are simple ones.
+Fingers, plectrum, and slap.
+The three main bass techniques.
+It's good to know how to use all those techniques.
+You don't need to use them all and it's not mandatory.
+It's just another tool in the toolbox.
+There are many ways to slap from simple funk grooves to complex Victor Wooten lines.

 14. Use One-Finger-Per Fret Technique...